chinamike65/hugo-tuolesi/content/book3/book3en.md

 Or, after hearing it, you don’t practice it, and you get tired of listening to it and you become oily seeds of the Dharma.
 It doesn't matter; or because of laziness, lack of effort, etc.

-Therefore, learning must pay equal attention to listening, thinking, and cultivation.
+Therefore, while learning you must pay equal attention to listening, thinking, and cultivation.

 The Kadampa Patriarch said:

-The law can pacify sinners, but it is difficult to pacify oilseeds.
+The law can pacify sinners,

+but it is difficult to pacify oilseeds.

-Oil can tan rough skins, but it is difficult to tan oily skins.
+Oil can tan rough skins,

+but it is difficult to tan oily skins.

 If you become Dharma oil seed because of other Dharma, you can also be taught by studying the Three Ways and contemplating the impermanence of life.

 But if you also become slick with the steps, there is no cure, so be careful!

-(3) At the time of death, no method can help except the Buddhadharma.
+(3) At the time of death, nothing can help except the Buddhadharma.

 The third fundamental also includes three reasons: when you die, money can't help; relatives and friends can't help; body can't help.

-When you die, when money can't help you die, how much money you have is useless, it can't help you, and you can't save people.
+When you die, money can't help, how much money you have is useless, it can't help you, and you can't save people.
 There are such examples around everyone.
 Some rich people died, put down hundreds of millions of assets, and left on their own.

 So much money can't be exchanged for immortality in the face of death.